 The S3 is a recent model that features in the current product line-up of Leica.
-In contrast, the XT has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XT has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XT Manual (free pdf) or the online Leica S3 Manual.
+Further information on the features and operation of the XT and S3 can be found, respectively, in the Canon XT Manual (free pdf) or the online Leica S3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XT and the Leica S3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Rebel XT: